 It is important that employment records be kept up to date.
-Employees must notify the HR Department if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
-The form to process a change in personal information can be obtained from Kim Leigh at the Early ISD Business Office.
+Employees must notify the human capital management department and submit the changes in Skyward if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
+The form to process a change in personal information can be obtained from the human capital management department.